jsmolka/gba-tests/unsafe/README.md

 > Because Gamepak uses the same signal-lines for both 16bit data and for lower 16bit halfword address, the entire gamepak ROM area is effectively filled by incrementing 16bit values (Address/2 AND FFFFh).

-It passes on neither No$GBA, mGBA or real hardware.
+It passes on mGBA but not on No$GBA or real hardware.